A Revolutionary Approach to Natural Healing

 WHO CAN BECOME A FUNCTIONAL NEUROLOGIST?

 Functional neurology has its origin in a variety of chiropractic techniques, many of which deal with the nervous system, as well as other areas of biomedical study, including embryology, neurology, cellular biology, neuroanatomy, neurophysiology, biochemistry, neuropsychology, and genetics.
-Clinical experience has shown that it may be possible to improve human performance with a variety of exercises designed to integrate various neurological processes.
-These exercises my involve touch, movement, scent, sound, light or any other modality unique to the patient's condition.
-All treatments occur in our office and they do not involve drugs or medications.
+Clinical experience has shown that Click Here to continue reading.

 WHAT IS A SUBLUXATION, HOW DOES IT RELATE TO BRAIN FUNCTION?

-A subluxation happens when a joint (mainly a joint of the spine) is stuck within its normal range of motion but is unable to move through its full range of motion.
-That joint gets stuck because the muscles on one side of the joint's motion become too tight while the same muscles on the other side of the joint give up their tone to those muscles that are too tight.
+A subluxation happens when a joint (mainly a joint of the spine) is stuck within its normal range of motion and is unable to move through its full range of motion.
+Joint get stuck when the muscles on one side of the joint's motion get too tight while the same muscles on the other side of the joint give up their tone to those muscles that are too tight.
 In other words, the muscles with greater tone restrict the joint from moving away from that tone, and the joint gets stuck.

-Deafferentation is responsible for many brain problems, which display themselves in abnormal muscle function.
-This is how it works: When the brain is not stimulated according to its original design, then the normal working mechanisms get out of sync resulting in some muscles working too hard and others not working hard enough.
+Deafferentation is responsible for many brain problems that display themselves in abnormal muscle function.
+This is how it works: When the brain is not stimulated according to its original design - a deafferentation - then the normal working mechanisms get out of sync resulting in some muscles working too hard and others not working hard enough.
 That sets up a vicious cycle of abnormal input (afferent) and output (efferent) signals to and from the brain, leading to structural changes that perpetuate the problems.
 Fixing these structural changes can normalize the brain's response resulting in a functional display more consistent with the human nervous system's original design.